SpeedOut-Source/BlockLancer/README.md

 ### 1. Two Modes: Seller & Buyer

-The platform allows users to choose between two roles: Seller and Buyer.
+The platform allows users to choose between two roles:
+**Seller and Buyer**.
 Sellers can post their service Plans, while Buyers can post Offers to seek services from Sellers.

 ### 2. Seller's Plans